kubernetes/enhancements/keps/sig-scheduling/20200116-coscheduling-plugin-based-on-scheduler-framework.md

 <!-- /toc -->

 ## Motivation
 Kubernetes has become a popular solution for orchestrating containerized workloads.
-Due to limitation of Kubernetes scheduler, some offline workloads(ML/DL)  are managed in a different system.
-For the sake of improving cluster utilization and operation efficiency., we'd like to treat Kubneretes as a unified management platform.
-But the ML jobs have the characteristics of All-or-Nothing in the scheduling process, which requires all tasks of a job to be scheduled at the same time.
-If the job only start part of tasks, it will wait for other tasks be ready to begin to work.
-In worst case, all jobs are pending like deadlock.
-To solve the above problem, co-scheduling is needed for the scheduler.
+Due to limitation of Kubernetes scheduler, some offline workloads (ML/DL) are managed in a different system.
+To improve cluster utilization and operation efficiency, we'd like to treat Kubneretes as a unified management platform.
+But ML jobs are All-or-Nothing: they require all tasks of a job to be scheduled at the same time.
+If the job only start part of tasks, it will wait for other tasks to be ready to begin to work.
+In the worst case, all jobs are pending leading to a deadlock.
+To solve this problem, co-scheduling is needed for the scheduler.
 The new scheduler framework makes the goal possible.

 ## Goals
  Use scheduler plugin, which is the most Kubernetes native way, to implement coscheduling.